 Knowing where to go for information when diagnosed with Amyloidosis is key.
 This is a difficult disease from a diagnosis standpoint, and getting it right is critical so as to set forth a customized treatment plan for your unique situation.
 We have also learned from our own experience that being informed is critical so that you and your caregivers can become strong advocates when collaborating with the medical professionals.
 Being a rare disease, we have found a warm embrace from those that have traveled before us who are more than willing to offer their support and guidance.
 Take that on, and pay it forward to help those coming after you.
 We at Mackenzie’s Mission believe that creating a stronger community voice brings heightened awareness, action, answers, and solutions.
 Do not rely on searching the internet, as it is not a productive way to source information.

 While in no way a complete list, it is one we ourselves have found helpful.
 We hope this helps you and your caregivers on your journey and we welcome suggestions regarding additional outstanding organizations that we should consider adding.
+Please note, Mackenzie’s Mission offers these resources below for informational purposes only, with the goal of educating and empowering patients and caregivers.
+We encourage you to consult your medical professionals before choosing a treatment plan.

 Amyloidosis Clinical Resources App for healthcare professionals – Developed and maintained by the Amyloidosis Research Consortium, this app is free and available for download from iTunes and GooglePlay.
 Amyloidosis patients are encouraged to tell their medical teams about the new app and to advocate for all healthcare professionals to download and use this extensive resource.